RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing-&-Code-of-Conduct.md

 - Testing and sending feedback
 - Developing plugins
 - Donating
+- Just adding a star to our Github project

 Read the [Contributing File] for more details on the process of project collaborating and on our [Code of Conduct].
 If you are interested on plugins development, read the Wiki [Plugins Development] section.

 ***